 This will also change if you have to take multiple flights to get to the destination you want to get to.

-When Will You Know if You Are Getting on The Flight?
+When Will You Know If You Are Getting on The Flight?

 Honestly, you won’t know you are getting on the flight until the gate agent gives you a ticket with your seat on it.